A Data-Efficient Visual-Audio Representation with Intuitive Fine-tuning for Voice-Controlled Robots: Introduction

 In this paper, we propose a novel framework that builds on (self-)supervised contrastive learning to realize more \textit{effective} training and more \textit{efficient} fine-tuning for rewards and skills learning.
-As shown in Fig.~\ref{fig:opening}, we first learn a joint representation of visual and audio signals (VAR++) whose clusters have better intra-cluster cohesion and inter-cluster separation compared to VAR~\cite{chang2021learning}.
-In the second stage, we use VAR++ to compute intrinsic reward functions to learn various robot skills with RL without any reward engineering.
-When the robot is deployed in a new domain such as a different room, the fine-tuning stage is data efficient in terms of the label usage and is natural to non-experts in terms of the human-robot interaction.
-For example, a user can teach a robot or VAR++ by saying that ``this is an apple" when the robot sees an apple.
-Then, RL policies are self-improved with the updated VAR++.
-No hand-designed reward or negative pairs are needed as in the previous works.
+As shown in Fig.~\ref{fig:opening}, we first learn a joint \textbf{V}isual and \textbf{A}udio \textbf{R}epresentation, which is \textbf{D}ata-efficient and can be \textbf{I}ntuitively \textbf{F}ine-tuned(\modelName).
+In the second stage, we use the representation to compute intrinsic reward functions to learn various robot skills with reinforcement learning (RL) without any reward engineering.
+When the robot is deployed in a new domain, the fine-tuning stage is data efficient in terms of label usage and is natural to non-experts, since users only need to provide a relatively small number of images and their corresponding sounds.
+For example, a user can teach \modelName by saying that ``this is an apple" when the robot sees an apple.
+Then, RL policies are self-improved with the updated \modelName.

-We apply this learning approach to different robotic tasks in diverse settings as illustrated in Fig.~\ref{fig:opening} and Fig.~\ref{fig:all_env}.
+We apply this learning approach to diverse navigation and manipulation environments.
 Given a sound command, the robot must identify the commander's goal (intent), draw the correspondence between the raw visual and audio inputs, and develop a policy to finish the task.
-The tasks are challenging because no maps, depth images, human demonstrations, or prior knowledge are available, and the observation mainly comes from a monocular uncalibrated RGB camera.
+To develop a generally applicable pipeline, we make minimal assumptions.
+We do not assume the availability of human demonstrations, prior knowledge about the environment, or image and sound recognition modules that have perfect accuracy after the deployment.
+The robot is equipped with only a monocular uncalibrated RGB camera and a microphone.
+Our method works with various sound signals (e.g. voice, environmental sound) and various types of robots (e.g. mobile robots, manipulators).

-Our main contributions are as follows: \begin{enumerate*}[label=(\arabic*)] \item We propose a novel representation of visual-audio observations for command following robots, named VAR++.
-To our best knowledge, it is the first work demonstrating that (self-)supervised contrastive loss improves \textit{robot control} performance from triplet loss. \item We propose a data efficient fine-tuning method for command following robots which requires significantly fewer labels than baselines.
-Moreover, our fine-tuning method demonstrates that (self-)supervised contrastive loss has the potential to enhance user experiences, especially for non-experts. \item We release our simulation environments and model implementations.
-The simulations are the first open-sourced AI environments which use real speech recordings for robotic command following tasks. \end{enumerate*}
+Our main contributions are: \begin{enumerate*}[label=(\arabic*)] \item We propose a voice-controlled robot pipeline for everyday household tasks.
+This framework is intuitive for non-experts to continually improve and is agnostic to a wide range of voice-controlled tasks.